cjohansson/emacs-ssh-deploy/README.md

 * If you press `C-c C-z d` you will download file from remote host and reload current buffer.

 The above configuration uses the plugin `use-package` which I highly recommend.

-## Items TODO:

-* Add a message if remote contents has changed since last upload
-* Add support for specific SSH identity files
-* Add support for specific SSH ports
-* Add support for upload/download/diff of directories

 ## Read more
 * <https://www.emacswiki.org/emacs/DirectoryVariables>